The trial courts vary inside and outside of the city.

 Inside the City, they have two types of trial courts, The Civil Court of the City and The Criminal Court of the City.
 Each handles cases within their civil or criminal jurisdiction for things that occur within the city limits.

-Outside the City, there are numerous trial courts of District Courts, City Courts, Town and Village Justice Courts, and County Courts.
-Then there are courts which reside both inside and outside the city such as the Supreme Court, Family Court, Surrogate’s Court and the Court of Claims.
+New York State Courts, outside the City, consist of numerous trial courts including District Courts, City Courts, Town and Village Justice Courts, and County Courts.
+Then there are courts that reside both inside and outside the city such as the Supreme, Family, Surrogate's Court and the Court of Claims.
 Unlike other states, the Supreme Court is a general jurisdiction trial court and not an appeals court in this state.

-Since 2004, the New York court system has been migrating court records, so they are easily accessible over the internet to the general public.
+Since 2004, the New York court system has been migrating their records, so they are easily accessible over the internet to the general public.
 Their goal is to make non-private court files and documents available while also protecting confidential and highly sensitive information.
 The pilot project is highly regulated and reviewed for efficiency and effectiveness in reaching these goals.
 Additionally, the federal government has statutes that prohibit courts from including information like bank accounts, children’s names, tax IDs, social security numbers, corporate trade secrets and other personal information like home addresses in files that are open to the public.
+You can consult the county clerk's office for questions about what is and is not allowed in public records.

-New York’s Courts website is vast, with many layers to help patrons file court cases.
+NY’s Court's website is vast, with many layers to help patrons file court cases.
 They have a section on the website with all the downloadable forms people need.
-They also have an eCourts section for e-filing or e-tracking a court case.
+They also have an eCourts section for e-filing or e-tracking cases.
 They use a unified court system and a dedicated website for accounts and logins.
 The e-filing system works for all court types.
-They also offer training and accessibility options.
+They also offer training and accessibility options, case information, dockets by index number, court documents, and FAQs.
 Users can search as a guest, but if they need to upload or file any paperwork, they must first create an account and log in before using.

-You can use Infotracer to search for NY court records within minutes!
-Gain access to thousands of court cases in New York, including the areas of Kings County, Queens County, and NY County.
-According to the NY Freedom of Information Law (FOIL), the general public is granted access to civil case files, criminal court records, family court cases such as divorces, probate issues, bankruptcies, and more.
+You can use Infotracer to search for NY records within minutes!
+Gain access to thousands of cases in NY, including the areas of Kings County, Queens County, Nassau, New York County, the State of New York, and NY County.
+According to the NY Freedom of Information Law (FOIL), the general public is granted access to civil case files, Supreme Court cases, access to court records, court orders, state archives, criminal records, family cases such as divorces, probate issues, bankruptcies, and more.

-Any private citizen can conduct a court records search privately without asking permission or even having a good reason.
-Most all NY court records will be available except things like juvenile records which are sealed by the court.
+Any private citizen can conduct public records search privately without asking permission or even having a good reason.
+Most all NY records will be available except things like juvenile records which are sealed by the court.

 In 2012, the New York courts received 3,962,433 filings.
 In 2016, the number of filings decreased by 15.5% and counted 3,349,318 filings and had 3,265,526 outgoing cases